Daniel C. Jackling: Awards and recognition

+He was given honorary degrees by the Universities of California, Southern California, and Utah.

 The Daniel C. Jackling Award, established in 1953, is presented annually by the Society for Mining, Metallurgy, and Exploration (SME) for "significant contributions to technical progress in mining, geology, and geophysics".

-"His statue was placed in the rotunda of the Utah State Capitol in 1954."
+A statue of Jackling was placed in the rotunda of the Utah State Capitol in 1954.

 The outdoor football stadium on the campus of Jackling's alma mater, now the Missouri University of Science and Technology, was named Jackling Field from its opening in 1967 until it was renamed Allgood–Bailey Stadium in 2000.
 The field itself retains Jackling's name.
 An original Jackling Field hosted football games elsewhere on the campus from 1915 to 1966; Jackling contributed $5000 for its construction.